gvwilson/thirdbit/src/fiction/iffy/index.md

 Against all odds her eyes began to close.
 She snapped out of her doze when the bots pulled up short.
 "Shad!"
-The dolly smacked hard into the hind legs of the ones in front.
+The dolly smacked hard into the hind legs of the pair pulling it.
 Six boxy clusters of sensors and cameras swivelled to point back the way they had come.
 That's when Iffy heard the rhythmic *clunk clunk clunk* of exoskeletoned feet on concrete.